What are California's laws on overtaking bicycles?

 Answer:

-California does not have any law directly on point.
-However, overtaking law states that “the driver of a vehicle overtaking another vehicle or a bicycle proceeding in the same direction shall pass to the left at a safe distance without interfering with the safe operation of the overtaken vehicle or bicycle, subject to the limitations and exceptions stated.”
+California law does not have a specific statute solely addressing overtaking bicycles.
+However, it does state that when a driver passes another vehicle or a bicycle going in the same direction, they must do so to the left and at a safe distance.
+This should be done without interfering with the safe operation of the vehicle or bicycle being overtaken.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.